vlas-voloshin/JSONSchemaValidation/README.md

 BOOL success = [schema validateObject:json error:&validationError];
 ```

 In case of successful validation, the validation method returns `YES`.
 Otherwise, it returns `NO` and passed `NSError` object contains a description of encountered validation error.
+The error object will contain the following keys in its `userInfo` dictionary:

+* `VVJSONSchemaErrorFailingObjectKey` (`object`) – contains a JSON representation of the object which failed validation.
+* `VVJSONSchemaErrorFailingValidatorKey` (`validator`) – references the failed validator object.
+Its description contains its class and validation parameters.
+* `VVJSONSchemaErrorFailingObjectPathKey` (`path`) – contains the full path to the failed object in a form of JSON Pointer.
+An empty path means that the root-level object failed validation.

 ### Schema storage and external references